toholdaquill/toholdaquill.github.io/95theses/thesis-3.md

 Who owns this virtual you?
 Not you.
 The powerful take it from the powerless, digital colonial plunder that looks a lot like the proverbial (if not historically accurate) tale of Native Americans selling Manhattan for a handful of beads.

 It's not just about watching, either.
 Surveillance isn't about voyeurism, it's about control.
 To own your virtual self is to own you.
-Think of it like voodoo dolls, if that helps.
+Think of it like voodoo dolls, if that helps--stick a pin and hurt someone for reals.
 Such ownership violates not only the confidentiality of your virtual self, but also its integrity and availability.

 How easy to sabotage your life--or make it unavailable to you!
 We need only look at JTRIG's operations to see where this is headed.

-We now live online.
-Our virtual selves are more real than the sacks of meat that walk the streets.
-A human with a pocket supercomputer is a cyborg--the machine half owned and controlled, not by the human attached to it, but by powerful people who wish to control you.
+Our virtual selves are more real than the sacks of meat that walk the streets, and our cyborg connection to the world group mind--your pocket supercomputer--is owned and controlled, not by you, the human attached to it, but by powerful people who wish to control you.

 At what point does the cyborg cross over and become more machine than human?
 At what point do we declare human liberty dead, and gong in the dawn of neverending totalitarian dictatorship by the secret police?